-Our computational results can also be used to bring suppport to Terras' CST conjecture, asserting that the stopping time $t(n)$ and the coefficient stopping time $\tau(n)$ are equal for all $n \geq 2$ (see Definition \ref{def:st}).
+These computational results can also be used to further support Terras' CST conjecture, which asserts that the stopping time $t(n)$ and the coefficient stopping time $\tau(n)$ are equal for all $n \geq 2$ (see Definition \ref{def:st}).
 This conjecture is known to hold true up to $n = 250\,000$, as shown in \cite[p252]{Ter76}.
 Garner mentions in \cite[p20]{Gar81} having extended the verification up to $n = 1\,150\,000$.
-He used the function Col defined by \eqref{def:Col}, which leads to an equivalent conjecture.
+He used the function Col which allows a similar formulation of the conjecture.